 Most players spend time studying hatch percentages when the actual problem is egg volume.
 At 5 eggs per week from a low-activity guild, expected time to one Raccoon at 0.2% is roughly 100 weeks.
 At 25 eggs per week from a ranked guild, that drops to around 25 weeks.
 Joining a more active guild or improving your guild contribution delivers a bigger expected outcome improvement than any egg probability optimization.

 Hatch percentages are abstract until you convert them to expected egg counts.
 A 0.2% chance means an average of 500 hatches before you expect to see one Raccoon.
 Average means exactly that, some players get it in 50 hatches, others need 2,000.
 There is no guarantee at any threshold without a pity system, and GAG2 has no confirmed pity mechanic.
+Once you hatch a pet, check its current value on the GAG2 Pet Calculator before deciding whether to keep, equip, or trade it.

-| Pet | Base Chance | Expected Hatches (Average) | 90% Confidence Threshold | Weeks at 25 Eggs/Week |
+| Pet | Base Chance (Wiki Weight) | Expected Hatches (Average) | 90% Confidence Threshold | Weeks at 25 Eggs/Week |

 |---|---|---|---|---|